ewe2/ewe2.ninja/source/content/_revolution.md

 this gives MacDonald license to treat the surrounding oeuvre with the same attitude is moot.
-He certainly uses *Revolution* to again characterize Lennon, but this time blaming him for an inappropriate social conscience and getting a few digs in at Yoko Ono (he cites her as a *disturbing influence* with throwaway comments about her political affliations).
+He certainly uses *Revolution* to again characterize Lennon, but this time blaming him for an inappropriate social conscience and getting a few digs in at Yoko Ono (he cites her as a *disturbing influence* with throwaway comments about her political affiliations).
 There is also a long (and winding) thread of blaming the Beatles and their love of *random*, on semi-crazed and actually crazed interpretations of their music and lyrics.
 This idea is more or less identical to evangelical Christianity's devotion to backwards masking and has as much validity.
 Making the Beatles